DIY Finishing - Finishing Techniques

 photo source: circlerockinc.com

-A few "tips" on staining wood:
+A few tips on staining wood:

 • Solvent-based baths behave differently depending on the solvent mixture used.
-They can be juggled more easily by making them dry faster or slower or penetrate more or less into the wood.
+They can be more easily juggled by making them dry faster or slower or penetrate more or less into the wood.
 Everything is adjusted by varying the proportion of solvents in the thinner mixture;

-• acetone and ethyl alcohol (technical alcohol) are miscible with water.
+• Acetone and ethyl alcohol (technical alcohol) are miscible with water.
 You can speed up the drying of water-based baths by replacing some of the dilution water with acetone or alcohol.

 wood staining